NVIDIA/deepops/docs/dgx-pod.md

 kubectl create -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v1.11/nvidia-device-plugin.yml
 ```

-Modify the `config/inventory` file to add the DGX to the `kube-node` and `k8s-gpu` categories by uncommenting
+Modify the `config/inventory` file to add the DGX to the `kube-node` and category by uncommenting
 the `dgx-servers` entry in these sections

 ```sh